ucg8j/blog/posts/test-driving-holo3-computer-use-agent.md

 ```

 This changed the model's job from "estimate where to click from pixels" to "choose from grounded targets".
 The executor then snaps model coordinates or text targets back to those known interactives.

+## What Happened When I Removed The Grounding

+To make sure I was not accidentally over-claiming the VLM's visual ability, I added an observation-based mode.
+In that mode the model still gets the screenshot and the task, but it does not see the `Interactive elements detected...` list, CreateJS stage labels, navigation button state, or precomputed snap-to-target data.

+This made the simple module much harder.
+Holo3 often understood the right intent: launch the module, click checklist rows, start the media, answer the quiz, continue to confirmation.
+The problem was turning that intent into reliable browser actions.
+Once the SCORM and CreateJS clues were removed from the prompt, the harness had to do more work without reading DOM or canvas scene data ahead of time.

+Getting the visual-only path through the simple module required:

+- A shorter JSON action shape, because long optional schemas increased malformed output.
+- Coordinate repair for responses such as scalar `coordinate` values, missing brackets, and truncated JSON.
+- Device-pixel-ratio conversion, because screenshots and Playwright mouse input did not use the same coordinate space.
+- Screenshot-only colored-button targeting for visible controls such as `Launch`, `Next`, and `Start Media`.
+- Screenshot-only row detection for checklist-like controls.
+- Loop detection, stale-screen warnings, and final-completion policy when the model kept clicking after the page was already done.

+That result sharpened the lesson rather than disproving it.
+Holo3 can visually plan its way through a basic module, but the reliable system is still the VLM plus a compatibility layer around parsing, coordinates, clicking, state tracking, and completion policy.

+The trace is worth browsing because it shows the actual development texture: malformed coordinates being repaired, row clicks being recentered, the model reaching the final `Training complete` screen, and the last remaining mistake where it kept clicking instead of emitting `task_complete`.
+I have hosted that trace as a static artifact here: [visual-only simple module trace](/content/traces/holo-agent/20260511T131133Z-complete-this-training-module/).

+Then I ran the same visual-only mode against the harder canvas module without changing the harness again.
+That failed, which is the result I expected.
+The model launched the inspection, read the next task correctly, and repeatedly identified the green `Open coolant valve` as the right target.
+But the page did not advance.
+After 19 steps the loop guard stopped the run: Holo3 was visually right about the target, while the raw visual click path was not enough for that canvas interaction.
+That failure trace is here: [visual-only complex canvas trace](/content/traces/holo-agent/20260511T135749Z-complete-this-training-module/).

+So the comparison is useful: grounded mode with CreateJS/SCORM clues turns the problem into choosing known interactive targets; visual-only mode forces the model and harness to recover everything from pixels.
+On the simple module that can be made to work.
+On the harder canvas module it exposed why the grounded event-dispatch path exists.

 ## Treat Clicking As A Compatibility Layer